gcallah/MiscWriting/Empire/empire.md

 ### It Is Better to Be Hypocritical Than Unashamedly Bad

-In an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," at least in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."
+In an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," thankfully, in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."

-That is a weird contention on its face: surely that story is not "everything," and what the nation actually does is of at least some importance, right?
+That is a weird contention on its face: surely that story is not "everything": What the nation actually *does* is of at least some importance, right?
 Many of the Nazis were probably telling themselves that their work in the concentration camps was for the greater good: is that really more important, let alone "everything," compared to the fact that they were committing genocide?